billzyx/billzyx.github.io/_pages/about.md

 ### News

+- 11/2024: I gave a talk at Umass Boston CS 442/642 Cybersecurity in the Internet of Things about LLM prompt privacy protection.
+Check out the slide [link](https://billzyx.github.io//files/privacy_slide.pdf).
 - 10/2024: I will attend COLM 2024 in Philadelphia.
-- 09/2024: "Adversarial Text Generation using Large Language Models for Dementia Detection" have been accepted to EMNLP 2024 (Main).
-Camera-ready version will be ready soon.
+- 09/2024: "Adversarial Text Generation using Large Language Models for Dementia Detection" have been accepted to EMNLP 2024 (Main). ~~Camera-ready version will be ready soon.~~ Check paper using the [link](https://aclanthology.org/2024.emnlp-main.1222/).
 See you in Miami!